-A more realistic approach to the 80/20 rule would be to eliminate some of the 80% that have the least impact on your performance.
+A more realistic approach to the 80/20 rule would be to eliminate some of the 80% that have the most negligible impact on your performance.

-In simple terms, you should try to reduce time spent on training activities that add the least value to your performance.
+In simple terms, you should reduce time spent on training activities that add the most negligible value to your performance.

 Examples of Time Ineffective Cycling Training